ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
-From there, we want to get the `Frametime`; therefore, we will use this statement.
+From there, we want to get the `Frametime`.
+Therefore, we will use this statement.
 This is the same line we used for the User Input Movement on the client side, but this time only for the server side.

 ```rust
 let Some(frame_time) = io.inbox_first::<FrameTime>() else { return };
 ```

-Next, we need to initilize our random number generators using the `Pcg` crate.
-Check out [here](https://docs.rs/pcg/latest/pcg/) to learn more about `Pcg`, but it will be something like the following.
+Next, we need to initialize our random number generators using the `Pcg` crate.
+Check out the docs on the Pcg crate [here](https://docs.rs/pcg/latest/pcg/), but it will be something like the following:

 ```rust
 let mut pcg_random_move = Pcg::new();
 let mut pcg_random_direction = Pcg::new();
 ```

-I created two seperated random generator so that each part will have a different seed for different character of the movement: one random generator will be the magnitude the whereas the other one will be for the direction.
+For this tutorial we created two separate random generator so that each part will have a different seed for different character of the movement: one random generator will be the magnitude, whereas the other one will be for the direction.

 From there, we need to get values for `x` and `y` positions using the random generator.
 We will conditions to generate these values like the following code.